rajasekhar2307/rajasekhar2307/README.md

 # 💫 About Me:
-Hi, I'm a Software Engineer 👨‍💻
+Hi, I'm a Software Engineer, and a tech enthusiast 👨‍💻

 ## 🌐 Socials: